Adventures in Blackmoor: Plot summary

-Adventures in Blackmoor is a scenario set in the land of Blackmoor, 3000 years before other D&D scenarios by TSR.
-The player characters are transported from their "modern" time to the time of Blackmoor and must rescue King Uther from The Prison Out of Time.
+Adventures in Blackmoor is an adventure scenario in which the player characters are sent back in time 3000 years earlier, in which the characters will need to rescue King Uther of the land of Blackmoor from The Prison Out of Time.

-The adventure takes place in three parts inside an inn.
+The adventure takes place in three different time periods inside the same inn.
 The first part of the adventure takes place in a dungeon setting.
-Clues found in the inn lead to the second part of the adventure.
-The inn shifts between dimensions for the second part of the adventure, which concerns itself with certain changes taking place inside the inn as it shifts.
-In the third and final part of the adventure, the inn shifts to another dungeon.
+Clues found in the inn lead the characters to the second part of the adventure.
+The inn travels between dimensions for the second part of the adventure, which involves changes inside the inn as it shifts to another dimension.
+In the third and final part, the inn shifts to another dungeon setting.

-The final 20 pages of the adventure give a description of Blackmoor, and detail 38 prominent NPCs from the setting.
-The module includes campaign setting material on Blackmoor and the Thonian Empire.
+The last 20 pages of the adventure contain a description of Blackmoor, and detail 38 important non-player characters from the setting.
+The module contains campaign setting material for Blackmoor as well as the Thonian Empire.

 Publication history

 DA1 Adventures in Blackmoor was written by Dave L. Arneson and David J. Ritchie, and published by TSR in 1986 as a 64-page booklet with a color map and outer folder.
-The module uses Arneson's original campaign setting of Blackmoor, updated for the D&D Expert Rules.
+The module uses the original campaign setting of Blackmoor that Arneson created, revised for the Dungeons & Dragons Expert Set rules.
 It features cover art by Jeff Easley and interior artwork by Jim Holloway.
 It is designed for character levels 10–14, and features some locations and characters from Dave Arneson's original Blackmoor campaign.

-This module consists of a 64-page booklet and an A2 color map inside a wraparound card cover.
-Also included are seven pages of background for the DM, which give the history of the area in which the adventure is set, as well as three more pages introducing the player characters to the world of Blackmoor.
+This module included a 64-page booklet with an A2 color map packaged inside a wraparound card cover.
+Also included are seven pages of background information for the Dungeon Master, which detail the history of the area where the adventure takes place, as well as three more pages presenting the world of Blackmoor to the player characters.